viisual/ASCII-Decorator/README.md

 ### Context Menu

-Right click on your document to access the context menu.
+Right-click on your document to access the context menu.

 The `ASCII Decorator` sub-menu contains: